seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

   - open source
 hide:
   - toc
-description: PlainLicense's plain take on the Unlicense, a public domain dedication for making software completely free.
-We simplify licenses so real people can understand them.
+description: The Plain Unlicense -- the Unlicense, but now in plain language for everyone to understand.
+Real terms for real people.
 how: Create a markdown file named `UNLICENSE.md` in the root directory (that's the main directory) of your source code and copy the Plain Unlicense text into the markdown file.
 category: public-domain
 permissions: